pslisko/performa365docs/docs/howto/work_with_courses.rst

 .. note:: You will not be able to delete a course if there is at least one learner enrolled by assignment or at least one learner who has completed the course.

+Clone a Course
+******************

+Application roles needed to clone a course:

+* :ref:`Catalog Admin <catalog_administrator>`

+#.
+Go to **Catalog** > **Courses**.
+#.
+Click the tile of the course you wish to clone.
+#.
+You will be redirected to the course page.
+#.
+Choose *Clone course** from the **Manage** dropdown menu in course's submenu.
+#.
+A dialog window opens asking the user to enter a name for the course being cloned.
+#.
+Enter the name for the new course and click *Confirm*.

+.. note:: With the cloning process, it is possible to quickly generate new course according to the cloning course template.
+Cloned course will have all the attributes and activities of the course being cloned but will not have its documents or schedules (for physical or virtual classroom activities).
+Survey type of activities cannot be cloned either.

 View All Enrolled Learners
 ****************************